Mortier 120 mm Rayé Tracté Modèle F1: Service

 In French service, this weapon is normally towed by the VTM 120 (Véhicule Tracteur Mortier de 120 mm), a wheeled armored vehicle that is a derivative of the VAB 4×4 series of armored personnel carrier.
 Towing is accomplished by a towing hitch that is screwed onto the muzzle of the weapon.
 The VTM 120 also carries 70 rounds for the mortar and offers basic ballistic protection from small arms fire and shrapnel for the crew.
 The RT-61 can also be towed by the AMX-10 TM (Tracteur de Mortier), which is a version of the AMX-10P tracked APC or the future French Scorpion SERVAL Vehicle.

-In France, the mortars which originally equipped infantry regiments, have now all been transferred to the artillery regiments, where they augment the 155 mm towed artillery.
+In France, the mortars, which originally equipped infantry regiments, have now all been transferred to the artillery regiments, where they augment the 155 mm towed artillery.

-The manufacturer is Thales, with former company names TDA Armements, Thomson-Brandt, as mentioned above, Thomson-CSF/Daimler Benz Aerospace (France/Germany(?)), Hotchkiss Brandt (Netherlands) as the "HB Rayé".
+The manufacturer is Thales, with former company names TDA Armements, Thomson-Brandt, as mentioned above, Thomson-CSF/Daimler Benz Aerospace (France/Germany), and Hotchkiss Brandt (The Netherlands) as the "HB Rayé".

 Variants

 Turkish version

 In Turkey, a variant was derived and manufactured by MKEK as the HY 12 mortar.
-It is towed a Unimog light truck, carrying a crew of 6 and 60 rounds.
+It is towed by a Unimog light truck, carrying a crew of 6 with 60 mortar rounds.
 MKEK produces the "Mod 209 High-Explosive (HE) bomb" ammunition for this.

 Japanese Type 96

-The Japan Ground Self-Defense Force operate the MO-120-RT both in the towed configuration as well as mounted in a vehicle, the Type 96.
+The Japan Ground Self-Defense Force operate the MO-120-RT both in the towed configuration and mounted in a vehicle, the Type 96.